pvh/postgres-bits/databases/01_slide.md

 !SLIDE

- *: Forgive me, I'm only going to talk about relational databases.
+ *: Forgive me, this talk is really about Postgres.

-!SLIDE bullets

-# purpose
-* Store data reliably & efficiently.
-* Query data flexibly & performantly.

 !SLIDE subsection